c-snell/docs/blogs/peer_persistence_blog_rh.md

-For nearly two decades, HPE and Red Hat have a long standing partnership providing jointly supported software, platforms and services including many reference architectures and configurations which support HPE and Red Hat customers in their container initiatives.
+For nearly two decades, HPE and Red Hat have had a long standing partnership providing jointly supported software, platforms and services including many reference architectures and configurations which support HPE and Red Hat customers in their container initiatives.
 Whether you’re building physical, virtual, or cloud environments, you can be confident in our tested solutions and world-class services and support.

 The addition of new capabilities the HPE CSI Operator for Kubernetes available in the [Red Hat Ecosystem Catalog](https://catalog.redhat.com/software/operators/detail/5e9874643f398525a0ceb004) and deployed from the [OpenShift OperatorHub](https://operatorhub.io/operator/hpe-csi-operator) never stops.
-The HPE CSI Operator for Kubernetes now supports HPE Primera and 3PAR Remote Copy Peer Persistence technology in order to protect the data of your mission critical applications running within Red Hat OpenShift Container platform and containerized environment.
-These features are part of the upstream HPE CSI Driver for Kubernetes that has been developed by HPE and certified by Red Hat.
-Remote Copy support within Kubernetes provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
-As more and more applications migrate into Kubernetes, HPE recommends customers deploy mission-critical applications with replicated persistent volumes to ensure that these applications are highly available and resistant to failure.
-HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.

 ## Technology Overview

+The HPE CSI Operator for Kubernetes has introduced support for HPE Remote Copy Peer Persistence technology for HPE Primera and 3PAR storage systems to protect the data of your mission critical applications running within Red Hat OpenShift Container platform and other containerized environments.
+These features come as part of the upstream HPE CSI Driver for Kubernetes that has been developed by HPE and certified by Red Hat.
 The HPE CSI Driver for Kubernetes is a comprehensive CSI compliant driver per the Kubernetes CSI specification providing important data management capabilities for containerized workloads including but not limited to CSI native dynamic provisioning, snapshots, cloning.
 Along with the native CSI capabilites, the HPE CSI Driver enables array specific features to be defined within the StorageClass, such as the capability of configuring performance policies or protection templates for persistent volumes on Nimble Storage and enabling HPE Remote Copy Peer Persistence for workloads running on HPE Primera.

 To learn more about the full capabilities of the HPE CSI Driver for Kubernetes check out https://scod.hpedev.io.

 ## Feature overview - HPE Remote Copy Peer Persistence for Primera

+As more and more applications migrate into Kubernetes, it is important to ensure that mission-critical applications using  are highly available and resistant to failure.
+Using HPE Remote Copy Peer Persistence with the HPE CSI Operator and Red Hat OpenShift provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
+HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.

-Today we will be discussing a much requested feature support for HPE Primera and 3PAR Remote Copy Peer Persistence.
-Remote Copy support within Kubernetes provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
+HPE Remote Copy within Kubernetes provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
 As more and more applications migrate into Kubernetes, HPE recommends customers deploy mission-critical applications with replicated persistent volumes to ensure that these applications are highly available and resistant to failure.
 HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.

 For information on creating a Peer Persistence configuration, review the [HPE Primera Peer Persistence Host OS Support Matrix](https://techhub.hpe.com/eginfolib/storage/docs/Primera/RemoteCopy/RCconfig/GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98.html#GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98) for the supported host OSs and host persona requirements.
 Refer to [HPE Primera OS: Configuring data replication using Remote Copy over IP](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088914en_us) for more information.